ahmerds/pg-docker-server/README.md

 - Modify the `postgresql.conf` file to remove the comments from the cert files, uncomment the lines for the certs under `postgres -> volume` in the `docker-compose.yml` file, uncomment the last line in the `pg_hba.conf` file
 - Restart your server if it is running, else start it now.

+## Additional Notes
+You are responsible for implementing measures to properly secure your server.
+Set up firewalls and protect your credentials.